 This is a great way to identify potential ambassadors for your digital street team, using a platform like Verve.
 Many events are still (very successfully) running street teams with good old fashioned hard copy tickets as well.

 Get these passionate fans selling tickets for you, and incentivise them for doing so with commissions or rewards.
 The great thing about using the presale registration process is you’re able to identify potential ambassadors right from the very first announce!

-Want to get started?
+Want to start selling more tickets to your event?
 Contact Audience Republic today!